-Each term we borrow "topic collections" from the School Library Service.
 We have collections of multiple copies of 'Monster Phonics' books which correspond directly to the phonics lessons and are used for guided reading.
-In addition, we have other sets of multiple copies of stories and plays in the colour coded book trolleys which can be used by groups of children.

 We include in our book resources a range of dual-language texts in acknowledgement of the cultural diversity of our pupils and to provide experience of the many forms of language that exist.